l-slug/Indexing-Prototyping-TransCrip-Tech/README.md

 Questions to answer about each entry:
 What makes this a technology?
+How does technology become defined with this artefact in mind?
 What is problematic about this as a technology?
 What relationship does it have to disability?
 What relationship does it have to trans/queer experience?